davquar/Architetture2/Homeworks/HW3/README.md

 Maybe a modified traversal:

-1. Traverse the tree;
+1. For each node that is not a leaf, traverse into it;
-2. If we get to a leave:
+2. If both children are leaves:
    1. Compute the operation;
    2. Write the result to the parent;
-   3. Set the leave and its brother to `-666`.
+   3. Set the leaves to `-666`;
+   4. Return.

 ---